 A wide-ranging family law practice

 At Burnette Shutt & McDaniel, we represent clients in a variety of family law issues, from traditional divorce to transgender name and gender changes on official documents.
+We assist in grandparents’ rights cases and in complicated military family law matters.

 We can help unmarried couples, both opposite and same sex, make sure they have protection through domestic partnership agreements and other legal mechanisms.
-We can help all couples, straight or LGBTQ, become parents through adoption.
+We can help all couples, straight or LGBTQIA, become parents through adoption.
 Our attorneys also can help take care of legal issues surrounding in vitro fertilization or surrogacy.

 Burnette Shutt & McDaniel also represents clients in separations and divorces, with a goal of making an often-traumatic situation as smooth as possible.